-Is the proposal likely to result in detours or disruptions to traffic flow (vehicular, cycle and pedestrian) or access during construction?
-Yes  No 🗆 Minor traffic disruptions may occur when plant and equipment is transported to the proposed works location, and when construction activities are conducted across Stafford Road and Sidlow Road.
+Description of existing environmental and potential impacts Is the proposal likely to result in detours or disruptions to traffic flow (vehicular, cycle and pedestrian) or access during construction?
+Yes ⊠ No □ Minor traffic disruptions may occur when plant and equipment is transported to the proposed works location, and when construction activities are conducted across Curtin Road and Corbie Hill Road.
 A Traffic Management Plan (TMP) would be prepared and would likely involve speed reductions or short lane closures around work sites.
 Traffic would remain able to pass work sites and access nearby properties throughout the duration of works.
-Traffic control measures would be demobilised at the conclusion of each work shift. s the proposal likely to result in detours or disruptions to traffic flow (vehicular, cycle and pedestrian) or access during operation?
+Traffic control measures would be demobilised at the conclusion of each work shift.
+Is the proposal likely to result in detours or disruptions to traffic flow (vehicular, cycle and pedestrian) or access during operation?
 No operational changes would occur once works are complete.
-Yes 🗆 No 🖂 Is the proposal likely to affect any other transport nodes or transport infrastructure (e.g., bus stops, bus routes) in the surrounding area?
+Yes 🗆 No ⊠ Is the proposal likely to affect any other transport nodes or transport infrastructure (e.g., bus stops, bus routes) in the surrounding area?
 Or result in detours or disruptions to traffic flow (vehicular, cycle and pedestrian) or access during operation?
-No transport nodes, or vehicular, cycle or pedestrian access would be affected during operation, and no changes would be present following completion of the Yes 🗆 No 🖂

-The proposed works may have minor impacts on traffic during construction and the delivery of plant equipment, but the proposal would not permanently alter any existing traffic arrangements during operation.
+Yes 🗆 No ⊠ No transport nodes, or vehicular, cycle or pedestrian access would be affected during operation, and no changes would be present following completion of the proposal.
+The proposed works may have minor impacts on traffic during contruction and the dequipment, but the proposal would not permantly alter any existing traffic arrangements operation.
 Any impacts would be mitigated by the implementation of the below safeguards.

-- Where possible, current traffic movements and property access are to be maintained during the construction works.
-Any disturbance is to be minimised to prevent unnecessary traffic delays - A Traffic Management Plan (TMP) will be prepared in accordance with the relevant guidelines and procedures.
+• Where possible, current traffic movements and property access are to be maintained during the construction works.
+Any disturbance is to be minimised to prevent unnecessary traffic delays.

+A Traffic Management Plan (TMP) will be prepared in accordance with the relevant guidelines and procedures.